RichardHightower/slumberdb/README.md

 ```

-Kyro is the fastest Java binary serialization mechansim for the JVM and it works with iOS and Java.
+Kyro is the fastest Java binary serialization mechanism for the JVM and it works with iOS and Java.
-Boon is the fastest JSON serializaiton mechansim for the JVM, and JSON works everywhere.
+Boon is the fastest JSON serialization mechanism for the JVM, and JSON works everywhere.

 Now to do the above again but use MySQL instead of LevelDB.